Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

-In this work, we study pattern formation and exotic order in the non-equilibrium steady states of a driven-dissipative Bose-Hubbard (BH) model, for which we propose a concrete implementation based on current superconducting-circuit arrays.
-In contrast to the continuous systems studied previously \cite{zhang2019}, here we investigate a tight-binding model defined on a two-dimensional (2D) lattice, where many-body effects are known to play a crucial role in determining equilibrium phase diagrams \cite{Fisher1989}.
+In this work, we study pattern formation and exotic order in the non-equilibrium steady states of a pair-driven-dissipative Bose-Hubbard (BH) model, for which we propose a concrete implementation based on current superconducting-circuit arrays.
+In contrast to the continuous systems studied previously \cite{Ardizzone2013,Ma17}, here we investigate a tight-binding model defined on a two-dimensional (2D) square lattice, where many-body effects are known to play a crucial role in determining equilibrium phase diagrams \cite{Fisher1989}.
 To drive the system out of equilibrium, we consider local pair creation/annihilation terms (pair driving), which induce spatially dependent instabilities determined by the fastest growing modes, which we show to lay on the Bosonic analogue of a Fermi surface.
 We include the nonlinear dissipation that unavoidably accompanies pair driving, and serves to stabilize the system.
-We consider three distinct situations of increasing complexity, where the Bose surface consists on a finite number of points, a generic closed curve, or a so-called nested surface.
-It is shown that in the first cases the condensate gives rise to inhomogeneous patterns that spontaneously break translational symmetry, while in the last case they lead to a spatially uniform configuration of bosons condensed on a closed ring instead of discrete points in the Brillouin zone.
-Similar Bose-liquid states have been extensively discussed as equilibrium states of frustrated spin models \cite{Sedrakyan2015}, high-$T_c$ superconductors \cite{Jiang2019}, and cold atoms with spin-orbit coupling \cite{Wu2011,Gopalakrishnan2011}.
+We consider two distinct situations.
+First, that in which the Bose surface is a generic closed curve, leading to unconventional superfluid states forming striped density patterns.
+Then, we consider a so-called nested surface, for which we obtained an exotic state with bosons condensed on a closed ring instead of discrete points in the Brillouin zone, leading to a spatially uniform density, but with a nontrivial phase distribution.
+In equilibrium physics, similar Bose-liquid states have been conjectured to play an important role in frustrated quantum magnetism \cite{Sedrakyan2015}, high-$T_c$ superconductors \cite{Jiang2019}, and cold atoms with spin-orbit coupling \cite{Wu2011,Gopalakrishnan2011}.
 We also discuss the relaxation spectrum of fluctuations around the generic condensate, showing that it is dominated by a purely diffusive mode.